Rj-Innocent-Coder/ChatServer/README.md

 java ChatServer

-Add All the file on client machine without ChatServer.java And ChatServer.class file Start The Chat
+Add All the file on client machine without ChatServer.java and start ChatServer.class like

+java ChatServer.java

+Start The Chat

 Thaknk You